thingsboard/thingsboard.github.io/docs/iot-gateway/config/socket.md

 ## Section "Devices"

 This configuration section contains an array of objects that contains clients that can be connected to the connector and send the data.
-This means that connector rejects all connections not included in this array.
+Any connection not included in this array will be rejected by the connector.

 #### Subsection "Device"